-The Student Success Center (SSC) - Located in the La Quinta Mansion is a vital student resource for CLEP, Dantes, and ACT Residual testing.
-The SSC also assists students in need of academic accommodations.
-The Academic Accommodation Services from the SSC are open to any student with a learning, physical, or psychological disability.
+The Academic Accommodation Services are through PATH Success and are open to any student with a learning, physical, or psychological disability.
 The office aids students in the development of an individualized plan to propel their academic achievement to its fullest potential.
 There must be a diagnostic basis for a student to receive academic accommodation.
-Additional information regarding the SSC and services is available in the OKWU Student Handbook.
+Additional information regarding PATH Success and services is available in the OKWU Student Handbook.